wulechuan/javascript-wulechuan-impart-features-to-object/README.md

 	Vector2D.wulechuanImpartationProfiles = {
 		velocity2D: {
-			propertyNameForTheObjectItself: 'v' // All instances will by default be named 'v', instead of 'velocity2D'.
+			chiefPropertyNameForTheObjectItself: 'v' // All instances will by default be named 'v', instead of 'velocity2D'.
 			attributesAliasesToAdd: {
 				speed: 'rapidness' // A new attribute named 'rapidness' will be added to the intance.
 While the 'speed' is still available, because we only add attributes with new names, never delete existing ones.
 				direction: ['dir', '方向', '偏角'] // An array of strings is also allowed